 Bocas del Toro

 Bocas del Toro is an archipelago of islands known for its stunning beaches, clear waters, and vibrant nightlife.
-Bocas del Toro is an extremely popular destination for tourists, and it’s one of the best places to go as a backpacker as it has such a range of activities available, from scuba diving and snorkelling to Central America’s first island-hopping bar crawl, Filthy Friday.
+Bocas del Toro is an extremely popular destination for tourists, and it’s one of the best places to go as a backpacker as there’s so much to do there, from scuba diving and snorkelling to Central America’s first island-hopping bar crawl, Filthy Friday.
 The most common islands to visit are Isla Colón, Isla Carenero and Isla Bastimentos.

 Boquete